 - Inadequate information management processes

 These barriers are reducing the effectiveness of these technologies and the value they can bring.
-Infrastructure Technology seeks to address these challenges and encourage and support value driven adoption of technology by the public sector that can improve infrastructure performance.
+Infrastructure Technology seeks to address these challenges and encourage and support value driven adoption of technology by the public sector and industry that can improve infrastructure performance.

 Fig 2 - Objectives of the Infra-tech Navigator

 The foundation to existing and future technology is the information management systems in which these technologies will interface with.
 These technologies require to read, reference or will create new information.
-To leverage the value of technology, public bodies should put in place robust information management processes and systems.
+To leverage the value of technology, public bodies and industry organisations should put in place robust information management processes and systems.
 The process of information management within infrastructure is commonly referred to as Building Information Modelling (BIM).
 Further information can be found at the following link.

 "Great discoveries and improvements invariably involve the cooperation of many minds."